Uvacoder/port-scriptedpixels/content/blog/rendering-lists-in-vue.md

 ---
-title: 'Rendering lists in Vue.js'
+title: 'Rendering lists in Vue'
 description: "Using v-for to render a list of items in HTML from the application state."
 date: '2022-02-16'
 tags: ['Vue', 'JavaScript']